leifoolsen/webpack2-boilerplate/README.md

 For now, the (standalone) acceptance tests must be run manually.
 The only way to ro run standalone acceptance tests on a CI server, is to use a headless browser like PhantomJS (I think).
-Unfortunatley I have so far had any success running acceptance tests using PhantomJS.
+Unfortunatley I have so far had no success running acceptance tests using PhantomJS.

 #### Required steps to run acceptance tests